Swimming for Chronic Fatigue, Joint Pain & Stress

 Hydrostatic Pressure and Circulatory Support

-Water exerts hydrostatic pressure on the body, assisting venous return and circulation.
-This may reduce cardiovascular strain during exercise and support more efficient oxygen delivery to working muscles, particularly relevant in fatigue states associated with reduced aerobic capacity (6).
+Hydrostatic pressure exerted by water on the body assists venous return and peripheral circulation.
+Raffalt et al. (2017) demonstrated that this may reduce cardiovascular strain during exercise and support more efficient oxygen delivery to working muscles, particularly relevant in fatigue states associated with reduced VO2 max and aerobic capacity (6).

 Swimming and Chronic Fatigue

 Swimming allows for graded, low-impact movement that can be carefully dosed and progressed.
-Short, low-intensity sessions may support cardiovascular conditioning and muscle activation without triggering excessive post-exertional fatigue when appropriately prescribed (8).
+Short, low-intensity sessions may support cardiovascular conditioning and muscle activation without triggering post-exertional malaise when appropriately prescribed (8).

 For individuals managing ongoing fatigue, including those exploring care for chronic fatigue, swimming may be better tolerated than land-based exercise when combined with pacing strategies and appropriate nutritional support.